Parenting is a team effort

 Collaboration between parents is also good for a child’s intellectual development.
 According to research, children with two involved parents are more skilled at problem solving and perform better at school.

 Plus, when their parents are consistent in terms of rules and boundaries, they feel more secure.
-“When a child knows what to expect and understands what they can and can’t do, they feel more confident and experience less anxiety,” says psychoeducator Julie Tremblay.
-“They also tend to be more cooperative and less argumentative.”
+“When a child knows what to expect and understands what they can and can’t do, they feel more confident,” says psychoeducator Julie Tremblay.
+“As a result, they tend to be less anxious and find it easier to work together with others.”

 Striking a fair balance

 When parents work as a team, their child is more likely to form a secure attachment bond.
 “When our kids are upset, they turn to both their father and me for comfort,” says Marie-Lou Bouchard, mother of 4-year-old Xavier and 3-year-old Anaïs.
 “We think it’s important to share our responsibilities because it helps build strong parent-child relationships.
-For instance, we rotate our kids’ bedtime routines every night so that we each get quality one-on-one time.”
+For instance, we take turns handling bedtime duty so that we each get quality one-on-one time with the kids.”

 When parents adopt complementary approaches, their child benefits.